veselink1/IntelliCity/README.md

 #### Contributors - veselink1, lubomarinski

 ## About
 IntelliCity is a website which doubles as a personalisable homepage (ala iGoogle).
-It allows you to make use of informational cards to better plan your day and make use of all the smart systems that a city may have.
+It allows you to make use of information cards to better plan your day and make use of all the smart systems that a city may have.

 ![Preview](https://github.com/veselink1/IntelliCity/blob/master/Screenshots/Screenshot%20(157).png)